 In addition to the compulsory deductible, the proposer has to also bear the salvage value (within reasonable limits) and depreciation.

-It is evident that this policy provides a number of attractive benefits that can not only meet a proposer’s Car Insurance needs adequately, but can also do so in a flexible, easy and transparent manner.
+It is evident that this policy provides a that can not only meet a proposer’s Car Insurance needs adequately, but can also do so in a flexible, easy and transparent manner.

 FAQS for New India Car Insurance

 What are the documents required to register a claim with New India Car Insurance?

 Documents to be submitted at the time of registering a claim are :